 Taken as a whole, though, Spain remains slightly below the cost-of-living index of such countries as England, Germany, Italy, and France.
-Unfortunately, there is a very unfavorable exchange rate in Spain when you pay in U.S. dollars, though recently the dollar had strengthened somewhat in recent months.

 Prices in Spain are generally high, but you get good value for your money.
 Hotels are usually clean and comfortable, and restaurants generally offer good cuisine and ample portions made with quality ingredients.
 Trains are fast and on time, and most service personnel treat you with respect.

 In Spain, many prices for children -- generally defined as ages 6 to 17 -- are lower than for adults.
 Fees for children 5 and under are generally waived.

 It's always advisable to bring a mix of cash and credit cards on vacation.
 You should also exchange enough petty cash to cover airport incidentals, tipping, and transportation to your hotel before you leave home, or withdraw money upon arrival at an airport ATM.

 In many international destinations, ATMs offer the best exchange rates.
 Avoid exchanging money at commercial exchange bureaus and hotels, which often have the highest transaction fees.

 Rates fluctuate, so before departing consult a currency exchange website to check up-to-the-minute rates.